Another Tale Revisited

 In-person Artist Talk: Friday, January 16, 6:30 PM

-ANOTHER TALE continues my nearly 20 year interest in Africa’s Serengeti, now visualized as abstracted forms from nature and the rich hues of tribal of paper collage during Covid which in turn informs my invented imagery for the Serengeti sky, Kopjes rock formations, termite mounds and Black Thorn Acacia trees.
+ANOTHER TALE continues my nearly 20 year interest in Africa’s Serengeti, now visualized as abstracted forms from nature and a palette borrowed from the rich hues of tribal African textile.
+Collage has also informed my interpretation of the Serengeti sky, Kopjes rock formations, termite mounds and Black Thorn Acacia trees.

 This exhibition features large oil paintings and several smaller works, all on cradled birch panels.
-The prepared surface plays a large part in my process.
+This prepared surface plays a large part in my process.
 I stain and paint areas of the panels while selectively exposing the white of the prepared board.
 Lyrical and vigorous brush strokes offer a counterpoint to my geometric shapes.
-I use the whiteness of the panel as part of my palette which requires some forethought in the process.
-At the same time, I stain areas with vibrant color and allow each layer and stroke to be visible.
-This layering requires me to work on several images at once with a sense of immediacy in each stroke and layer.
-“Sometimes it means wiping out a day’s work to preserve a sense of immediacy in the painting.
-Other times, I leave the history to create visual depth.”
+I also use the whiteness of the panel as part of my palette which requires some forethought in the process.
+With each color, I selectively stain and create shapes which requires me to work on several boards at once.
+Sometimes, I wipe out a day’s work to preserve a sense of immediacy.
+Other times, I leave it to dry so as to create a visual history.

-One of my favorite subjects is the Black Thorn Acacia.
+As mentioned above, one of my favorite subjects is the Black Thorn Acacia.
 In bloom, this tree presents a dazzle of white cotton flowers.
 Yet, hidden amongst thick clusters of white are 4″ black thorns.
-Like much in this environment, danger is hidden to the uninformed eye.
+Like much in this environment, danger is hidden to the uninformed eye which I find quite intriguing.

 LAUNCHPAD